 These snack foods contain high levels of fat and salt and very few essential nutrients.
-They are not suitable for toddlers and should be eaten in very small amounts, such as three to four crisps occasionally.
+They are not suitable for toddlers and if eaten should be very small amounts, such as three to four crisps less than once per week.
 A whole packet provides an excessive amount of calories, fat and salt for a toddler.